misch2/eink-portal-calendar/README.md

 1. ~~Indicate possible WiFi outage or server unavailability on the display.~~
 1. ~~Refresh the display only if image has changed (=check image checksum against the previous value).
 This should allow the portal calendar to ask server periodically more often but still sleep a lot and preserve energy.~~
 1. Maybe add support for a weather forecast (but I'll probably create a different project just for this purpose).
-1. Replace the ESP8266 ePaper module with what [original project](https://github.com/wuspy/portal_calendar) uses, i.e. specific low power ESP32 board + separate e-Paper hat [^1].
+1. ~~Replace the ESP8266 ePaper module with what [original project](https://github.com/wuspy/portal_calendar) uses, i.e. specific low power ESP32 board + separate e-Paper hat [^1].~~
+1. Add a config page to the server, to allow changing calendar properties (e.g. weather on/off, icon sets, etc.) easily without having to redeploy updated server.

 [^1]: I didn't consider the need for ESP board with very low power consumption.
-I therefore bought one that was available immediately (ESP8266 with integrated e-Paper driver), but while it's perfectly usable when powered through USB, is wouldn't go well with AA batteries.
+I therefore bought one that was available immediately (ESP8266 with integrated e-Paper driver), but while it's perfectly usable when powered through USB, it wouldn't keep working sufficiently long with AA batteries.

 ## Principles